bitttttten/aharding.co.uk/src/tests/README.md

 1. Create a new `feature-name.test.tsx` file
 2. Use the ServerComponentWrapper for testing Server Components
-3. Use interceptors for mocking API responses
+3. Use mocks for mocking API responses
 4. Focus on user journeys and interactions